Devops-learning-guide/shell_scripting/README.md

 # shell_scripting
 1. This shell scripting repository.
 In this, all the basic commands are available for reference purposes
 2. This is created for practice purposes in the shell scripting demo project as part of  the DevOps Zero to Hero Course.
-3. # is used for comment
+3. '#' is used for commenting the line

 # Shell Commands
 1. To create a file: touch